progin2037/water_supply_forecast_rodeo_competition/README.md

 The aim of the first stage of the competition (Hindcast Stage, hidcast_stage branch, https://www.drivendata.org/competitions/257/reclamation-water-supply-forecast-hindcast/) was to make predictions for historical data (2005, 2007, 2009, 2011, 2013, 2015, 2017, 2019, 2021, 2023).

-Second one (Forecast Stage, forecast_stage branch, https://www.drivendata.org/competitions/259/reclamation-water-supply-forecast/) is a real-time stage.
+The second one (Forecast Stage, forecast_stage branch, https://www.drivendata.org/competitions/259/reclamation-water-supply-forecast/) is a real-time stage.
 Predictions are made on the competition server for water volume forecasts between April (March for one hydrologic site) and July (June for one hydrologic site) 2024.

 In the third stage (Final Prize Stage, main branch, https://www.drivendata.org/competitions/262/reclamation-water-supply-forecast-final/) the objective was to make predictions using LOOCV
 (Leave-One-Out Cross Validation) with 20 folds where one of the years between 2004-2023 is a test set.
 It is different from the other stages in the way that using this fold CV year data for creating aggregations is prohibited, so each fold's data has to be processed separately.

+Water supply forecast combining LightGBM model with distribution estimation approach.pdf contains a 12-page summary of the solution.

+Some scripts are only available for some stages (for example get_predictions.py was removed from the Final Stage, as predictions were run in the LOOCV pipeline, as well as inference/ directory, as inference wasn't needed for the Final Stage).
+They were removed to avoid confusion that some scripts exist but aren't used.
+The removed scripts could still be found in other branches.

 ## Content
 1. Scripts to run to create and test models